 A study of the sun, the life and death of a star, the interstellar medium, galaxies, and both the past and future of the universe.
 This course emphasizes how the properties of light are used to study the universe.
 The laboratory component requires students to use scientific method to interpret experimental results.
 The role of astronomy and science in society is examined.
-Lecture and laboratory.
 Gen. Ed.
-Lens or Foundational Area: Foundational Scientific Inquiry requirement.
-Offered every other Spring and every other Fall.
+Foundation: Scientific Inquiry.